mandanaGh/P4Parser-IEC-60870-5-104/README.md

 A P4 parser for deep packet inspection of IEC-60870-5-104 protocol.

 # IEC 60870 5-104 frame format
 Every IEC-104 packet, a so-called Application Protocol Data Unit (APDU) contains a header called Application Protocol Control Information (APCI).
-APCI starts with a start byte with value 0x68 followed by the 8-bit length of APDU (Application Protocol Data Unit) and four 8-bit control fields
+APCI starts with a start byte with value 0x68 followed by the 8-bit length of APDU and four 8-bit control fields
 (CF).
 APDU contains an APCI or an APCI with ASDU.
 Generally, the length of APCI is 6 bytes.
 <p align="center">